 destitute, with my wife when the Chicago areaTylenol

-Murders were committed by someone.
+Murders were committed, in Chicago, by someone.
 Because I was living

-in New York, and not Chicago, it was absolutely
+in New York, and NOT in Chicago, it was absolutely

 impossible for me to have committed those homicides.